TVE Internacional: Distribution

 In Europe, it is available free-to-air on Eutelsat Hot Bird 13° East.
 Due to economic reasons, it moved its satellite distribution for Europe to Astra 19.2°E along with 24 Horas and the RTVE radios (RNE Radio Nacional, RNE Radio Clásica, RNE Radio 3, RNE Ràdio 4, RNE Radio 5, Radio Exterior) between January 2014 and February 2020.

-The channel can no longer be seen in Britain and Ireland through the Sky television platform on Eutelsat 33C at 28.5° East.
+The channel no longer be seen in Britain and Ireland through the Sky television platform on Eutelsat 33C at 28.5° East.
 In the Americas, it is available as part of RTVE's Digital Package for America on Hispasat 1C (encrypted).
 In Asia, it is available on AsiaSat 5 at 100.5° E and Intelsat 19 at 166° E (both unencrypted).